Employee Selection Process

 Contrary to popular perception, the selection process will not end with executing the employment contract.
 There is another step-a more sensitive one – reassuring those candidates who have not been selected.
 Such candidates must be told that they were not selected, not because of any serious deficiencies in their personalities, but because their profiles did not match the requirements of the company.
 They must be told that those who were selected were done purely on relative merit.

 Yet another development has taken place – a development that has become a serious concern for HR managers.
 The issue relates to ‘No Shows’ by selected candidates.
 These are the individuals who pass through the selection rigor, receive employment offers, but fail to report to duties.
 Every competent individual sits on multiple job offers, picks up one and disappoints the remaining employers.

 ‘No Shows’ is the consequence of ever-increasing job offers.
 Too many jobs are chasing too few competent people.
 The rate of ‘No Shows’ is alarming- ranging from 20 to 50 percent.

 No shows cost money.
 Most senior level searches take anywhere between four to seven months from getting the mandate to finalizing the candidate.
 The search firms get aid by companies at different stages of selection process.
 When the candidate backs out, it means starting all over again – time as well as cost overruns for the companies and search firms.
-It is additional cost for the companies and for the search firms, it is loss of face, business and trust.
+It is an additional cost for the companies and for the search firms, it is a loss of face, business, and trust.

 The broad test of the effectiveness of the selection process is the quality of the personnel hired.
 A firm must have competent and committed personnel.
-The selection process, if properly done, will ensure availability of such employees.
+The selection process, if properly done, will ensure the availability of such employees.
 How to evaluate the effectiveness of a selection program?
-A periodic audit is the answer.
-Audit must be conducted by people who work independent of the HR department.
+A periodic audit is an answer.
+The audit must be conducted by people who work independently of the HR department.